What Is Fracking?

 - Clifton – this is the newest of the sites the company says it is proposing to submit a planning application for a vertical exploration well.
 Cuadrilla says the proposed well would allow rock samples to be extracted from the shale deep below the surface for analysis and that the well will not be hydraulically fractured.
 The proposed well site is located to the south of Clifton Business Park off the A584, close to a low level radioactive disposal site, a landfill site, and not far from a nuclear fuel production site at Salwick.
 It is also on the banks of the River Ribble.

 - Elswick – although the well is now owned by Cuadrilla, the Elswick-1 gas well was completed and stimulated by Independent Energy in 1993.
 The purchase of the well in 2010 by Cuadrilla appears to be a PR exercise to convince residents of the safety and low impact of hydraulic fracturing.
 Mark Miller, CEO of Cuadrilla, said in a letter to the Southport Vistor that,”the well has been producing gas since it was hydraulically fractured in 1993 without any inconvenience for the local community.”
 The fact is that Elswick-1 is a conventional gas well, though one drilled into a quite low permeability sandstone.
 It is not a shale gas well and it is vertical not horizontal.
 Gas flows naturally, ie, it does not need continuous fracking.
 Also the scale of this well is entirely diffferent from what is planned for the rest of Lancashire.
 This is one vertical well, ‘fracked’ once (if we assume it was) at 4,200 feet.
-Currently 842 wells are planned, vertically drilled to 9,000 feet, and then drilled 12,000 feet horizontally with full multi-stage fracs.
+Currently, a minimum of 842 wells are planned for the Fylde, vertically drilled to 9,000 feet, and then drilled 12,000 feet horizontally with full multi-stage fracs.
 Frack Off has further information on this.

 - Kirkham site (consent acquired).
 Temporary planning permission for the Kirkham site was granted on 15th June 2010.
 The company says it currently has no plans for the site.